 Boldness evolves forth into MEEKNESS as it contends, yet MEEKNESS revolves back to boldness as it BOWS DOWN; hence, contend within the MEEKNESS, yet BOW DOWN within the boldness.

 As you see, Buffett’s advise and the Couplet’s punch line is essentially the same.
 However, the Couplet describes the whole process in two parts.
 The first part portrays the ebb and flow.
 I find that being more aware of how this pendulum swings gives me a heads up.
-The second part, the punch line, offers guidance on how best to maintain at least some balance.
-How successful I am ebbs and flows.
-Even in utter failure, at least I know what is happening.
+The second part, the punch line, offers guidance on how best to maintain a modicum of balance.
+Naturally, my success at this ebbs and flows.
+Yet, even in utter failure, at least I know what is happening.
 That alone is worth the price of admission into a Taoist worldview.

 (1) My wish to apply Taoist principles to specific emotional issues led me to make up Couplets as a way to see the ebb and flow of life’s happenings more clearly.
-This soon led me to break perception down further into Correlations.
+This soon led me to break perception down further into Correlations (p.565).
 Words and names were hindering my ability to see life as broadly and impartially as possible.
-Correlations offers a means to address chapter 1’s issue, The way possible to think, runs counter to the constant way, in a somewhat practical way.
+Correlations offers a means to work with chapter 1’s, The way possible to think, runs counter to the constant way, in a somewhat practical way.